ModelTC/LightX2V-BLOG/_articles/Offload.md

 ### Lazy Load

-`lazy_load=true` simply means weights do not all need to be resident in CPU memory in advance.
+`lazy_load=true` means weights do not all need to be resident in CPU memory in advance.
 Instead, they can be loaded from Disk / NVMe on demand and then enter the normal offload path.

 ```text
 Disk / NVMe → CPU buffer → GPU buffer
 ```

-Therefore, regular CPU offload mainly addresses GPU memory pressure, while `lazy_load=true` further introduces disk storage to reduce the need for all weights to stay resident in CPU memory.
+Regular CPU offload mainly addresses GPU memory pressure. `lazy_load=true` further introduces disk storage, reducing the need for all weights to stay resident in CPU memory.

 ![Disk CPU CUDA Offload Inference]({{ site.baseurl }}/assets/offload-blog/offload_fig3.png) *Figure 3: When `lazy_load=true`, Disk / NVMe becomes an additional weight source.
 The figure shows the relationship between Disk, CPU buffers, and GPU buffers.*